 |

-Winter: An Ecological Handbook
+Winter: An Ecological Handbook by

-plants, animals and even insects survive in cold and snow.
-While the
+even insects survive in cold and snow.
+While the book goes into scientific detail in

-great deal of specialized knowledge to understand.
-A large section
+places, it doesn't require a great deal of specialized knowledge to understand.
+A large

-anyone who ventures out into cold and snow.
-This section includes
+ventures out into cold and snow.
+This section includes one of the most extensive

-outside highly technical publications.
-The final chapter
+discussions of wind chill available outside highly technical publications.
+The final

-"Experiencing Winter," describes several scientific
+chapter "Experiencing Winter," describes several scientific experiments that

-experiments that teachers or parents could use to get students
+teachers or parents could use to get students outdoors and into science.
+List

 Price: $16.95